danielroe/oidc-action/README.md

 # `danielroe/provenance-action`

-Detect and fail CI when dependencies in your lockfile lose npm provenance or trusted publisher status.
+Fail CI when dependencies in your lockfile lose npm provenance or trusted publisher status.

 > [!WARNING]
 > This action is under active development and is only one tool to assist in securing your dependencies.